python-rope/rope/README.txt

 -----------

-In recent years refactoring has become a basic task of everyday programing, specially in java community.
-In the agile programing methodologies, like Extreme Programing, Refactoring is one of the core practices.
+In recent years refactoring has become a basic task of everyday programing, specially in Java community.
+In agile programing methodologies, like Extreme Programing, Refactoring is one of the core practices.